lukaszblachastp/PhantomCSS/README.md

 		casper.click('button#open-dialog');

-		// Take a screenshot of the UI component phantomcss.screenshot('#the-dialog', 'a screenshot of my dialog');
+		// Take a screenshot of the UI component pediff.screenshot('#the-dialog', 'a screenshot of my dialog');

 	});
 ```

 From the command line/terminal run

-* `casperjs test demo/testsuite.js`
+* `casperjs test suiterunner.js taskname`

 ### Download

-* `npm install phantomcss` (PhantomCSS is not itself a Node.js module)
-* `bower install phantomcss`
-* `git clone git://github.com/Huddle/PhantomCSS.git`
+* `git clone git://github.com/lukaszblachastp/pediff.js.git`

 ### Getting started, try the demo

 * Mac OSX users should first [install CasperJS 1.1-beta](http://docs.casperjs.org/en/latest/installation.html), easiest with Homebrew.
 For convenience I've included CasperJS.bat for Windows users.
-* Download or clone this repo and run `casperjs test demo/testsuite.js` in command/terminal from the PhantomCSS folder.
+* Download or clone this repo and run `casperjs test suiterunner.js taskname` in command/terminal from the pediff.js folder.
 PhantomJS is the only binary dependency - this should just work
 * Find the screenshot folder and have a look at the (baseline) images
-* Run the tests again with `casperjs test demo/testsuite.js`.
+* Run the tests again with `casperjs test suiterunner.js taskname`.
 New screenshots will be created to compare against the baseline images.
 These new images can be ignored, they will be replaced every test run.
 * To test failure, add/change some CSS in the file demo/coffeemachine.html e.g. make `.mug` bright green
 * Run the tests again, you should see some reported failures
 * In the failures folder some images should have been created.
 The images should show bright pink where the screenshot has visually changed